Analyzing Character Representation in Media Content using Multimodal Foundation Model: Effectiveness and Trust: User study

 Participants also deemed the on-screen appearances distribution at the intersection of gender and age (Q3.2) moderately useful.
 This could be either because participants are not interested in this information (4 participants in Q3.11 stated their lack of interest about the presented information) or the way this distribution was presented was too confusing for people (3 participants in Q3.10 found the nested rings confusing).
 The cognitive load was moderate (Q3.6), the frustration low (Q3.7), and the information understandability at the intersection of gender and age quite accurate (Q2.6), while only 13.33\% of participants self-reported their age as greater than 40.
 It is also noteworthy here that 5 participants mentioned that would be interested in more extended demographics, mainly ethnicity/race.
 4 participants also discussed their belief that more context around the portrayals of characters is required and quantitative comparisons might not be that useful for the audience.
 One third of the participants stated that they would not use our tool, or they are not sure about its applicability.

 The participants' liking of using our tool was moderate (Q3.9), while the overall rating of our tool (Q3.8) was above average.
-Based on all this data we believe that our tool is still relevant, interesting, and useful.
-40\% of the participants think that the existing streaming platforms/movie database sites are slightly or not at all informative about the diversity/inclusivity of characters in films and tv series (Q1.6), while some identified a broader applicability of such tools not only in film industry, but in media more broadly, and beyond.
-Nonetheless, based on the data we collected, there is scope for \begin{itemize} \item design improvements in the presentation of the information especially how the intersection of demographics is presented and where the color coding puts the emphasis on, \item including more demographics, like ethnicity/race, and more contextual analyses of the presented characters, \item accounting for more tailored visualizations depending on the interests of the audience, e.g. by adding more interactivity and configurability, and \item increasing the trustworthiness of the tool e.g., by providing more/better explanations to disentangle concepts like accuracy, bias and confidence, clarify the limitations of the models (e.g. only the \emph{perceived} gender and age can be predicted). \end{itemize}
+These findings seem to suggest that our tool is still relevant, interesting, and useful.
+40\% of the participants think that the existing streaming platforms/movie database sites are slightly or not at all informative about the diversity/inclusivity of characters in films and tv series (Q1.6), while some identified a broader applicability of such tools in media more broadly, and beyond (Q3.11).
+Nonetheless, based on the data we collected, there is scope for \begin{itemize} \item design improvements in the presentation of the information especially how the intersection of demographics is presented and where the color coding puts the emphasis on, \item including more demographics, like ethnicity/race, and more contextual analyzes of the presented characters, \item accounting for more tailored visualizations depending on the interests of the audience, e.g. by adding more interactivity and configurability, and \item increasing the trustworthiness of the tool e.g., by providing more/better explanations to disentangle concepts like accuracy, bias and confidence, clarify the limitations of the models (e.g. only the \emph{perceived} gender and age can be predicted). \end{itemize}

+\textbf{Future directions.} Our tool’s development is characterized by modularity and input standardisation, which make it easily extendable to include e.g., other demographic dimensions, more context or interactivity.
+Due to the lack of previous studies in this topic, we kept the design of the study as simple as possible to avoid overwhelming people and allowing space to ask about various other aspects of the tool than its design, such as trust.
+Comparative studies are required to test the effects of alternative (refined) designs of the visualization or the effects of AI- vs. human-generated analytics.
+While we started with a simple design and study, those could be future steps in this work.